kneitzel/JavaFXMavenApp/README.md

 ```./mvnw javafx:run```

 **Build the Image**

 To build the image, the profile Image must be used:
 ```./mvnw -DImage install```

-**Important** You cannoz build an image using the javafx plugin.
+**Important** You cannot build an image using the javafx plugin.
 The javafx plugin would require that you build a modular Java application and all dependencies providing a module description.

 **Static code analysis**

 The static code analysis is done when you build the application.
 The results can be found in
 - ./target/pmx.xml
 - ./target/spotbugsXml.xml